-Step 2: CP1 1.05

-Station Captain CP2 1.05
+Step 2: CP1 1.05 Station Captain CP2 1.05

-- L. Special Programs.
+- C. Special Programs.
 Captains assigned a special program will be paid at one hundred five percent (105%) of their current captain step while working on the project.
 Firefighters, paramedics or Engineers assigned to a special program will receive a premium of five percent (5%) of top-step firefighter (without competency) while working on the program.
 For purposes of this paragraph, special programs are as follows:

-- 8. Wellness
+- 1. Wellness

-- Peer support
+- 2. Peer support

-- 10. CRESA
+- 3. CRESA

-- 11. Saws
+- 4. Saws

-- 12. CERT
+- CERT

-- 13. Radios
+- 6. Radios

-- M. Special Projects.
+- D. Special Projects.
 Employees assigned to a special project will be paid at their overtime rate for all hours outside their normal schedule spent working on the project.

 - 12.4 Fire fighters will receive their annual step increases effective on their anniversary date.
-Captains will receive step increases per the Company Officer program.

-- 12.5 Promotional Increases

-- At the time of promotion, employees will move to that step in the new range which results in an increase of at least four and two-tenths percent (4.2%). inln no event shall a promoted employee's salary be less than the starting pay of the salary range for the new position, nor in excess of the highest pay of the salary range for the new position.
+Captains will receive step increases per the Company Officer program. - Promotional Increases.
+At the time of promotion, employees will move to that step in the new range which results in an increase of at least four and two-tenths percent (4.2%).
+In no event shall a promoted employee's salary be less than the starting pay of the salary range for the new position, nor in excess of the highest pay of the salary range for the new position.

-ARTICLE 13 - 13.
-Policy References
+ARTICLE 13 - Policy References

-13.1 Promotional ProcessInteraction Between Policy and the Agreement.
+- 13.1 Interaction Between Policy and the Agreement.
 This Agreement supersedes specific provisions of City and Department ordinances, policies and rules with which it conflicts.
-Absent such a conflict, employees will be subject to all City and Department ordinances, policies and rules.
+Absent such a conflict, employees will be subject to all City and Department ordinances, policies and rules. - 13.2 The City will satisfy any bargaining obligation under RCW 41.56 before making a change to applicable rules, regulations, and/or policies that involve mandatory subjects for employees covered by this Agreement.